 Pick Up Pads are typically not enabled in this format.

 Objective: Standard Team is the default team format at Lazer Gate.
-It is similar in features to Standard Solo but allows for up to 8 different teams to compete for the top spot!
-Team players cannot tag their teammates (this option is available in more competitive game formats such as Standard Team Pro and
+It’s features are similar to Standard Solo but allows for up to 8 different teams to compete for the top spot!
+Team players cannot tag their teammates (this option is available in more competitive game formats such as Standard Team Pro and Tournament Mode/

 Targets are usually set for points, but could also be set for Power Ups.
 Ask the Game Marshall if interested.